marieo31/visa_related_absences/readme.md

   - Using box plot to illustrate the disparities between the two populations
 - 10-Stu_Fits_and_Regression/crime.ipynb
   - Using the linear regression function of scipy to quantify the evolution of crime rate along the years and give prediction.

+## Session Tuesday 09/18/2018 - 6.1 Working with Web Data (API Requests)

+### ppt: "Intro to APIs.pptx"

+### Notions and related python methods:
+* **APIs request:** request package, get
+* **json format:** Structured text -> Python dico, json.dumps()
+* **API keys**
+* **Iterative requests**

+### In-class activities:
+- 02_Stu_SpaceX.ipynb
+  - Go through API documentation
+  - Make request and format and print json dictionary
+- 03_Ins_Manipulating_JSON.ipynb
+  - accessing values from the json structure
+- 04_Stu_FarFarAway.ipynb
+  - "Nested" requests: use a url obtained from an API request to get other API url and get other info.
+- 05_Par_NumberFacts.ipynb
+  - Build API urls with user input
+- 08_Stu_MovieQuestions.ipynb
+  - Use API request with more complex url (API keys)
+- 10_Stu_MovieLoop.ipynb
+  - Use loop to performed repeated requests
+- 12_Stu_Retrieve_Articles.ipynb
+  - Sign up for the NYT API key and use gitignore file to store it
+  - handle multiple query criteria in the url
+  - looping on the query criteria to obtain more results